The Math of Block Creation

 so we see that even with an entire block delay as a margin of error, the probability we fall within the margin remains below half!
 That's a testimony to how noisy block production is.

-Instead of saying "we expect blocks per hour" we can say "we expect a block once every " hours.
-The quantity is just the block delay we described earlier.
-Instead of asking ourselves how many blocks we expect to see in a given time we can ask ourselves how long will we wait for the next block.
+Instead of asking ourselves how many blocks we expect to see in a given time period, we can ask ourselves how long will we wait for the next block.

 We derived the Poisson formula from first principles by assuming that the process is memoryless.
 The assumption that each interval is independent of the others is what allows us to reduce the Poisson process into a limit of binomial distributions.
 Can we similarly derive the exponential distribution formula from first principles?
 Yes, we can.
 The idea is that the amount of time we have to wait does not depend on how long we've been waiting already.
 Expressing this requires conditional probabilities, a topic we haven't touched.
 But the idea is that the probability we wait block delays is exactly the probability that we wait a total of block delays given that we already waited block delays.
 In conditional probability notation, the exponential distribution must satisfy the equation

-To compute this, we plug in (as there are six Bitcoin block delay in one hour) and (as we want to know the probability we waited any time longer than an hour) to get the result .
-This means that we should see such delays about once per 500 blocks, or twice a week.
+To compute this, we plug in (as there are six Bitcoin block delays in one hour) and (as we want to know the probability we waited any time longer than an hour) to get the result .
+This means we should see such delays about once per 500 blocks, or twice a week.

 A good next question is how fast do the majority of blocks arrive.
 In other words, how long do we have to wait so that the probability we see a block is exactly half.
 We already know this should be less than a block delay.
 To get an exact answer we need to solve for the equation , and I'll leave it to you to verify that the answer is .
 Nice!
 We get that half of the blocks arrive within 6.9 seconds.
 That is, a majority of blocks are significantly earlier than expected.
 This sheds a bit of light on why Bitcoin's block delay has to be so long!